Season One, Episode Fourteen: “That Damn Donna Reed”

 00:40

-RORY: …is when their son, Jeff, comes home from school, and nothing happens.
+RORY: My favorite episode…is when their son, Jeff, comes home from school, and nothing happens.

 LORELAI: Oh, that’s a good one.
 One of my favorites is when Mary, the daughter, gets a part-time job, and nothing happens.